pseudoincorrect/Bariot/support/gotchas.md

 functions are not exported
 **SOLUTION**
 in the interface definition add a Uppercase to the functions

+## GOLANG: Interface not implemented, error: method has pointer receiver

+**SYMPTOM**
+build fail because of a failed interface implementation **CAUSE**
+There is a pointer issue somewhere, but no indication where **SOLUTION**
+Try dereferencing (&service) when using the interface instance

 ## GOLANG: HTTP Error EOF with json.NewDecoder(req.Body)